box/box-python-sdk-gen/docs/retention_policy_assignments.md

 - retention_policy_assignment_id `str`
   - The ID of the retention policy assignment.
   - Used as `retention_policy_assignment_id` in path `path` of the API call
+- headers `DeleteRetentionPolicyAssignmentByIdHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `None`.

+Returns an empty response when the policy assignment is successfully deleted.

 ## Get files under retention